Tarzan the Ape Man (1932 film): Production

-MGM finally found who they were looking for when they came across decorated Olympian, Weissmuller.
+MGM finally found who they were looking for when they came across decorated Olympian Weissmuller.
 The professional swimmer had five gold medals in the 1924 and 1928 Olympics, alongside 67 world and 52 national titles.
 The only obstacle with signing him onto the role was his contract to model BVD underwear.
 In order for them to release him from the contract, MGM agreed to have actresses such as Greta Garbo and Marie Dressler, to be featured in BVD ads.

 The film was shot on Lot One of the Metro-Goldwyn-Mayer studios in Culver City, California and at the Lake Sherwood area north of Los Angeles as well as Silver Springs in Florida.
 Lions from the film were borrowed from nearby Goebel's Lion Farm in Thousand Oaks, CA. Goebel himself would often camp by the filming site near Lake Sherwood to watch his lions during filming.

 As with most Weissmuller Tarzan films, the elephants were Indian, which have smaller ears, rather than African, so large fake ears, and fake tusks, were fitted onto the animals in an attempt to make them look authentic.
 Similarly, the tribe of African dwarfs, made to look like pygmies (all males), portrayed in the film was actually a cast of several white midgets wearing blackface.

 Stock footage made in Africa for W.S.
 Van Dyke's Trader Horn was added to location work shot in the then-undeveloped Toluca Lake region north of Los Angeles.

 Release

 The film was released on April 2, 1932.

-Reception

 The movie proved to be a huge hit, pulling in nearly $1 million in profits.
-The overall success of the film lead MGM to star Weissmuller and O'Sullivan in a total of five sequels.
+The overall success of the film led MGM to star Weissmuller and O'Sullivan in a total of five sequels.

+Critical reception

+Writing in The New York Times, critic Mordaunt Hall described the film as "cleverly photographed," that "scenes wherein Tarzan swings from tree to tree and takes a high dive into a lake are done most effectively," and noted that "Mr. Weissmuller does good work as Tarzan and Miss O'Sullivan is alert as Jane."
+A review of the film in Variety described it as a "jungle and stunt picture" that was "loaded with a wealth of sensational wild animal stuff" and "done in deluxe style, with tricky handling of fantastic atmosphere, and a fine, artless performance by [Weissmuller] that represents the absolute best that could be done with the character."

-Film review aggregator Rotten Tomatoes reported an approval rating of 100%, based on 14 reviews, with a rating average of 7.8/10.
+Film review aggregator Rotten Tomatoes reported an approval rating of 100% "Fresh", based on 14 reviews, with a rating average of 7.9/10.

+Film series

+The Tarzan the Ape Man (1932) sequels that were produced by MGM, starred Johnny Weissmuller and Maureen O'Sullivan, were: